near/NEPs/specs/Standards/MultiToken/README.md

         msg: String,
     ) -> PromiseOrValue<Vec<U128>>;

-    /// Get the balance of an an account given token_id.
+    /// Get the balance of an account for the given `token_id`.
 For fungible token returns back amount, for
     /// non fungible token it returns back constant 1. fn mt_balance_of(&self, owner_id: AccountId, token_id: TokenId) -> U128;